-TRENTON, N.J. — Motorists are seeing sharply higher prices at the pumps in New Jersey.
+TRENTON, N.J. — Motorists continue to see sharply higher prices at the pumps in New Jersey, thanks to Hurricane Harvey.

-The national average gas price on Friday was $2.34, up 4 cents from last week.
-That’s higher than the national average from a year ago, when motorists were paying $2.11.
+The national average gas price Friday was $2.67, up 15 cents from last week.
+That’s also higher than the national average from a year ago, when motorists were paying $2.19.

 The price spikes are mainly due to damage caused by the devastating storm that knocked out refineries along the Texas Gulf Coast.
 But officials also warn that Hurricane Irma could impact refineries, pipeline and supply distribution.